eugenekj/Linkedin_Articles/articles/DataEngineering/03_Intro_Data_Storage.md

 2. NoSQL databases offer flexibility and scalability, perfect for unstructured data and real-time applications.
 3. **AWS RDS** and **OCI Autonomous Database** are powerful managed services for relational workloads, while **DynamoDB** is a top choice for NoSQL use cases.
 4. Use **polyglot persistence** to combine the strengths of both database types in your data architecture.

 ---

-## Call to Action
-What’s your experience with **AWS RDS** or **OCI Autonomous Database**?
-Have you used **DynamoDB** or other NoSQL solutions in your projects?
-Share your thoughts and challenges in the comments below—I’d love to hear your stories!

----